delta3d/delta3d/trunk/delta3d/readme.txt

 RTI 1.3 - Needed for HLA libraries, utilities, & examples.

 ################

 # Example Data #
 ################

 In order to run our examples, you also need our sample data package.
 It can also be found on SourceForge download site: http://sourceforge.net/project/showfiles.php?group_id=113203&package_id=125206

+Note!
+As of version 1.3.0, the example data is required to run the unit tests.
+This is especially important for Visual Studio users since the unit tests will automatically be triggered upon building them.
+See the platform-specific build instructions for more details.

 #########################
 # Environment Variables #